landonepps/airplay2-receiver-sound/README.md

 - Multiple instances of virtual-receivers hosted on the same device won't work and mess mdns up

--
+- Always requires the 'virtualenv', without the connection will break (even if the device is visible correctly)

-- Always remember to enter 'virtualenv' - without your connection will break even if the device is visible
+- Make sure you have 'pyaudio' and 'virtualenv' installed & built files before setting the receiver up

-- Make sure you have 'pyaudio' and 'virtualenv' installed & built before running any command
+- Rarely an earlier closed connection prevents you from reconnecting, try `sudo killall -HUP mDNSResponder` to reset this behaviour

-## Installation and usage (macOS
+## Installation and usage (macOS)

-**For [Windows](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#windows) & [Raspberry Pi](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#raspberry-pi-4)  check out the original code**
+Find installation **For [Windows](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#windows) & [Raspberry Pi](https://github.com/openairplay/airplay2-receiver/blob/master/README.md#raspberry-pi-4)** in the original code.

 ```